Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says 'Good default when the user wants help finding a seat but hasn't specified preferences,' providing clear usage context.
-However, it doesn't explicitly state when not to use it.
+The description provides a clear usage context: 'Good default when the user wants help finding a seat but hasn't specified preferences.'
+This tells the agent when to choose this tool over others, though it does not explicitly name alternatives or state when not to use it.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.